 5. A tummy tuck will leave a permanent scar

 This will run along the horizontal incision line, stretching from hip to hip, right above the pubic bone and there may also be an incision around the belly button.
 While the scar should heal very well, it will never disappear completely.
-During your consultation with our tummy tuck expert Mr Anthony MacQuillan, placement of the incision and how to ensure the best possible healing will be discussed.
+During your consultation, placement of the incision and how to ensure the best possible healing is discussed.